-The MA in Art History encourages students to access the wealth of cultural resources in the National Capital Region, including the National Gallery of Canada, the Canadian Museum of Civilization, and Library and Archives Canada.
+The MA in Art and Architectural History encourages students to access the wealth of cultural resources in the National Capital Region, including the National Gallery of Canada, the Canadian Museum of Civilization, and Library and Archives Canada.
 We use these institutions to teach our students to engage critically with extraordinary works of non-Western and Western civilizations.
 Our practicum program places students on-site in relevant institutions to prepare them for future careers in Ottawa and elsewhere in the cultural sector.

 - Aboriginal art and collecting practices

 - Canadian visual culture including the history and theory of photography